Oluwamuyiwa01/Development-of-a-Deep-Learning-Based-Static-Sign-Language-Recognition-Model/README.md

 # Development-of-a-Deep-Learning-Based-Static-Sign-Language-Recognition-Model
-This project presents a Convolutional Neural Network (CNN) developed for recognizing static sign language gestures.
-It was carried out as my undergraduate thesis in Computer Science at Federal University Lokoja, Nigeria.
+In this project, I present a Convolutional Neural Network (CNN) developed for recognizing static sign language gestures.
+It was carried out as my undergraduate thesis in Computer Science at Federal University, Lokoja, Nigeria.

 ## Overview.